-The Division of Offender Rehabilitative Services is responsible for the development of programs for offenders that address medical and mental health issues, education and workforce development, vocational training, and treatment for sex and substance use disorders.
-These programs are developed and implemented by the division’s sections of Medical and Mental Health Services, Adult Education/Workforce Development, Substance Use and Recovery Services, and Missouri Vocational Enterprises.
+The Division of Offender Rehabilitative Services is responsible for the development of programs for offenders that address medical and behavioral health issues, education, vocational training and workforce development, and reentry services.

 - Assessment and Evaluation: Staff at intake centers screen and properly diagnose all offenders prior to school assignments.

-- Adult Education: Classes that assist the offender in working toward the HSE certificate.
+- Adult Basic Education: Classes that assist the offender in working toward the HSE certificate.

 - Literacy: Classes providing specific materials and instruction for those with limited reading skills.